Sgsouham/Siamese-Network-on-plant-disease./README.md

-## This repo contains a notebook about my kaggle contest submission.
+## This repo contains a notebook about a small test I am performing

-It is from the latest Kaggle Contest SIIM Melanoma Classification
+It uses a plant disease dataset from kaggle.